MobClub/SMSSDK-for-iOS/README.md

       1.SMSSDK.
 Including static libraries and local files.When used directly to this folder into the project.
       2.SMSSDKDemo.
 Showing the SDK foundation.

       3.SMSSDKUI.
-If you want to use it, drag SMSSDKUI.xcodeproj to your project.
+If you want to use it, drag SMSSDKUI.xcodeproj to your project directly.

 ##Step 2：Import the SDK